Merrick Garland exits with his record under scrutiny and the Justice Department bracing for upheaval

 The report was released just as Biden's age (he turned 82 in November) and mental acuity were becoming major political liabilities that would eventually, following his disastrous debate performance in June, sink his reelection effort.

+Garland said the idea that he would edit or censor Hur's report was ''absurd.''
+That may have frustrated the White House but it also spared Garland the groundswell of criticism he would have encountered from the right had he stepped in to shade the special counsel's findings.

-By releasing the entire unedited document, Garland reflected his determination not only to avoid the appearance of protecting the president but also to turn the page from his predecessor.
-William Barr was castigated by the left after he issued his own four-page summary of special counsel Robert Mueller's report on Russian election interference that was seen as glossing over some of the document's more damning assessments.
+By releasing the entire document in unedited form, Garland reflected his determination not only to avoid the appearance of being the president's protector but also to turn the page from his predecessor.
+Barr was castigated by the left after he issued his own four-page summary of special counsel Robert Mueller's report on Russian election interference that was seen as glossing over some of the document's more damning assessments.

+Republicans in the House, angry over what they viewed as the Biden Justice Department's unfair treatment of Trump, later voted to hold Garland in contempt of Congress for refusing to turn over audio of Biden's interview with Hur.

 The unraveling of years of work

 The cases against Trump have unraveled.
 The Justice Department has decided to withhold from the public for now the section of Smith's final report on Trump's classified documents case because an appeal involving Trump's co-defendants is pending.
-It's possible that it will never be released by Trump's Justice Department.
+It's possible that will never be seen by the public because Trump's Justice Department almost certainly will not release it.

 The future of the Jan.
 6 investigation, which has resulted in more than 1,200 convictions against rioters, is in peril.
 Trump has said he plans to pardon many of them.